tniessen/node-synchronous-channel/README.md

 Each channel uses approximately `queueLength * maxMessageSize` bytes of memory.
 It is currently not possible to resize shared memory.

+It is not possible to create more than one `Writer` or more than one `Reader` for a single `SynchronousChannel`.
+Attempting to create additional `Writer` or `Reader` instances will throw.

 Example:

 ```js